tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-1.md

 ## Data Science

+### What is data science?

 * Data science encompasses a set of principles, problem definitions, algorithms, and processes for extracting non- obvious and useful patterns from large data sets.
     * Machine learning (ML) focuses on the design and evaluation of algorithms for extracting patterns from data.
         * “Machine learning” tends to be used when talking about specific algorithms used
+            * The field of ML is at the core of modern data science because it provides algorithms that are able to automatically analyze large data sets to extract potentially interesting and useful patterns.
+            * ML can be seen as automated techniques for finding patterns in data
+            * Machine learning involves using a variety of advanced statistical and computing techniques to process data to find patterns.
+            * GPUs have been adapted and optimized for ML use, which has contributed to large speedups in data processing and model training.
             * Data mining generally deals with the analysis of structured data and often implies an emphasis on commercial applications.
     * “Data science” is an umbrella term — it includes both of the others
 * They can be used interchangeably in many practical contexts

 * Data science can extract different type of patterns.
 Some examples below:
     * Identify groups of customers exhibiting similar behavior and tastes.
 In business jargon, this task is known as **customer segmentation**, and in data science terminology it is called **clustering**
     * Identifies products that are frequently bought together, a process called **association rule mining**.
     * Identify strange or abnormal events, such as fraudulent insurance claims, a process known as **anomaly** or **outlier detection**.
-    * Identify classification rules as known prediction.
+    * Identify classification rules as known **prediction**.
-        * Prediction means deriving unknown properties of an entity from its known properties
+        * **Prediction** means deriving unknown properties of an entity from its known properties
+        * So it is best to think of prediction patterns as predicting the missing value of an attribute rather than as predicting the future.

-* If a human expert can easily create a pattern in his or her own mind, it is generally not worth the time and effort of using data science to “discover” it.
-In general, data science becomes useful when we have a large number of data examples and when the patterns are too complex for humans to discover and extract manually
+* Data science becomes useful when we have a large number of data examples and when the patterns are too complex for humans to discover and extract manually
-* **Big data** are often defined in terms of the three Vs: the extreme **volume** of data, the **variety** of the data types, and the **velocity** at which the data must be processed.
+* Features or variables means attributes of the data.
+* The phrase **actionable insight** is sometimes used in this context to describe what we want the extracted patterns to give us.
+    * **insight** highlights that the pattern should give us relevant information about the problem that isn’t obvious.
+    * **actionable** highlights that the insight we get should also be something that we have the capacity to use in some way

+### Data Gathering

+* Transactional or operational data : Transactional data include event information such as the sale of an item, the issuing of an invoice, the delivery of goods, credit card payment, insurance claims, and so on.
+* Non-transactional data: Such as demographic data, also have a long history.
 * in 1970 Edgar F. Codd published a paper about **relational data** and relational database came up.
-    * The relational data model enabled users to extract data from a database using simple queries that defined what data the user wanted without requiring the user to worry about the underlying structure of the data or where they were physically stored.
+* Relational data model: the relational data model, which was revolutionary in terms of setting out how data were (at the time) stored, indexed, and retrieved from databases.
+The relational data model enabled users to extract data from a database using simple queries that defined what data the user wanted without requiring the user to worry about the underlying structure of the data or where they were physically stored.
+    * Relational databases store data in tables with a structure of one row per instance and one column per attribute.
+      This structure is ideal for storing data because it can be decomposed into natural attributes.
-    * the development of structured query language (SQL) is using.
+    * The development of structured query language (SQL) is using.
-* In order to analyze their data, these companies needed technology that was able to bring together and reconcile the data from disparate databases and that facilitated more complex analytical data operations.
-This business challenge led to the development of **data warehouses**.
+* Data warehouses: Data warehouses has the technology that was able to bring the data together and reconcile the data from disparate databases and that facilitated more complex analytical data operations.
+This business challenge led to the development of data warehouses.
+* Meta data: Describe the structure and properties of the raw data.

-* After NoSQL databases came up.
+* NoSQL databases :
     * A NoSQL database stores data as objects with attributes, using an object notation language such as the JavaScript Object Notation (JSON).
     * The advantage of using an object representation of data (in contrast to a relational table-based model) is that the set of attributes for each object is encapsulated within the object, which results in a flexible representation.

-* MapReduce framework, the data and queries are mapped onto (or distributed across) multiple servers, and the partial results calculated on each server are then reduced (merged) together.
+* **MapReduce** is a framework on Hadoop.
+In the MapReduce framework, the data and queries are mapped onto (or distributed across) multiple servers, and the partial results calculated on each server are then reduced (merged) together.

-    * Hadoop has this framework
+* Big Data is often defined in terms of the three Vs:
+    * Three Vs:
+        * Volume:  the extreme volume of data
+        * Variety: the variety of the data types,
+        * Velocity: and the velocity at which the data must be processed.

+### History of Data analysis

+* The simplest form of statistical analysis of data is the summarization of a data set in terms of summary (descriptive) statistics (including mea- sures of a central tendency, such as the arithmetic mean, or measures of variation, such as the range).
+    * New developments in mathematics enabled statisticians to move beyond descriptive statistics and to start doing statistical learning.

+* An engineer named William Playfair was inventing statistical graphics and laying the foundations for modern data visualization and exploratory data analysis.
+    * He invented line, bar charts
+* The advantage of visualizing quantitative data is that it allows us to 12 Chapter 1 use our powerful visual abilities to summarize, compare, and interpret data.
+* t-distributed stochastic neighbor embedding (t-SNE) algorithm is a useful technique for reducing high-dimensional data down to two or three dimensions.
+* Maximum likelihood estimate ia a method to draw conclusions based on the relative probability of events
+* After the 1940s things started to move faster from the discovery of pattern recognition, neural networks, first steps of Machine Learning and then moved onto deep-learning neural networks and ensemble models in our times.
+Deep-Learning refers to a family of Neural Nets with multiple layers.
+* The Knowledge Discovery in Databases (KDD), explains the required multidisciplinary approach to analyse large databases.
+* The terms knowledge discovery in databases and data mining describe the same concept, the distinction being that data mining is more prevalent in the business communities and KDD more prevalent in academic communities.
+* Breiman’s distinction between a statistical focus on models that explain the data versus an algorithmic focus on models that can accurately predict the data highlights a core difference between statisticians and ML researchers
+* Today most data science projects are more aligned with the ML approach of build- ing accurate prediction models and less concerned with the statistical focus on explaining the data.

-* Skill set for a data scientist.
+* **Skill set for a data scientist**.
+    * Data scientists should have some domain expertise
     * Desirable skills: Machine learning, Communication ,Computer science ,Expertise in the application domain of the project , Working within the applicable ethical and legal codes
+* Data Scientist needs to use HPC technologies.
+    * High-performance computing (HPC) involves aggregating computing power to deliver higher performance than one can get from a standalone computer.
+* computer science skills are also required to be able to understand and develop the ML models and integrate them into the production or analytic or back-end applications in an organization.

 <img src="./img/1/1.png" alt="alt text" width="500" height="300">